 Updating Your Will

 As your circumstances change it is important that you keep your Will, and the information in it, up to date.
-The process of updating your Will is very simple; changes can be made by email, letter or telephone, so you have the flexibility to change your wishes in the way most convenient to you, and as often as you need.
+The process of updating your Will is very simple; changes can be made by email, letter or telephone, or via the Digital Estate Plan Portal.
+You have the flexibility to change your wishes in the most convenient way for you, and as often as you need.

 Click the Contact Us button below to get in touch.